erochest/slab-blog-posts/ctags/index.md

 numbers.
 It's actually a little scary, and we don't have to worry about that anyway.

-(If you're curious about the file format, [look at the format page][format].)
+(If you're really curious about the file format, [look at the format page][format].)

 The tags file can be used by [a bunch of different text editors][ctagstools].
 In fact, there's more than is on that list.
-Here are links to integrating tags into your editor:
+Here are links to integrating tags into some popular editors:

 * [OpenCTags][openctags]: An add-on for using tags with Crimson Editor, EditPlus, UltraEdit, and Notepad++.
 * [Emacs][emacs]: Comes with `etags`, so it supports tags out of the box.
-* [CTags bundle][textmatectags]: A bundle for using tags from [TextMate][textmate].
+* [CTags bundle][textmatectags]: A bundle for using tags in [TextMate][textmate].
 * [Sublime Text 2 and CTags][sublimectags]: An add-on for using tags with [Sublime Text 2][sublime2].

 I use Vim, and it comes with support for tags files built in.
-The rest of this post talks about how to use it.
+The rest of this post shows about how to use tags from Vim.

 # Using with Vim